 Once the installation has completed, launch the program.
 The first thing that you need to do is click "+" button on the toolbar to add as many FLV video files as you want to burn.
-Added video and photo slideshows will be displayed as thumbnails on the right side of the screen, and you can move the files around and change the order of them by clicking "↑" and "↓".
+Added videos (and photos) will be displayed as thumbnails on the right portion of the screen, and you can move the files around and change the order of them by clicking "↑" and "↓".

-The space usage indicator on the bar on the bottom of this FLV to DVD converter for Mac will show you how much the disc capacity used after you have videos imported.
+A blue indicator bar on the bottom of this FLV to DVD converter for Mac will tell you how much the disc capacity taked up after you have FLV videos imported.
 Here below is how the program should look after importing files.

 2) Edit FLV Videos (optional)

-Once you've imported all your FLV clips, you can use the program's built-in editing tool to enhance your footages.
+Once you've your FLV clips loaded, you can use the program's built-in editing tool to enhance your footages.
 Simply right click on the video item and then choose "Edit" option.
 The built-in video editor lets you edit your videos by cropping, trimming, adding watermarks, adjusting video effects, etc.

 3) Configure DVD menu

-Before converting FLV video to DVD, you can choose a template which will determine the appearance of the menu.
-Simple click the "Menu" tab at the bottom-right and then the menu is showed out in the right section of interface.
-The FLV to DVD burner offers extensive ways to customize the look of the menu screens.
+Before converting FLV video to DVD, you can choose a DVD menu template by clicking the "Menu" tab at the bottom-right.
+The menu will be then showed out in the right portion of interface.
+The program offers extensive ways to customize the look of the menu screen.
 You could adopt the free stylish DVD template and add text and background music to the videos to completely customize your DVD menu screen.